Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Introduction

 To get around the above computational inefficiency, many efficient \emph{projection-free} algorithms have been proposed in the literature for the standard OCO problem, albeit with a worse regret guarantee.
 Instead of the projection step, these algorithms rely on a linear optimization step, which can be efficiently computed for many structured problems of interest, such as the shortest path problem on graphs, semidefinite optimization, optimization over matroid polytopes, optimal ranking problem, etc \citep{hazan2022introduction, garber2024projectionfree}. \citet{hazan2012projection} proposed the first projection-free algorithm for the standard OCO problem, called Online Conditional Gradient (\textsc{OCG}), which achieves $O(T^{\nicefrac{3}{4}})$ regret. \citet{garber2022new} proposed a refined projection-free algorithm for the standard OCO problem, which achieves $O(T^{\nicefrac{3}{4}})$ regret for all intervals provided that a uniform upper bound to the Lipschitz constants of the cost functions is known \emph{a priori}.
 Furthermore, assuming access to an efficient membership oracle for the decision set, \citet{mhammedi2022efficient} proposed an OCO policy that achieves $O(\sqrt{T})$ regret with $\tilde{O}(T)$ many calls to the membership oracle.
 Coming back to the COCO problem, \citet{garber2024projectionfree} recently proposed a projection-free policy for the constrained OCO problem with $O(T^{\nicefrac{3}{4}})$ regret and $O(T^{\nicefrac{7}{8}})$ CCV.
 They proposed two projection-free algorithms, where one uses convex optimization while the other uses only linear optimization.
 See Table \ref{comp-table} for a brief review of the known results on COCO and Section \ref{related} in the Appendix for more discussion on the related works.
-In this paper, we make use of the general regret decomposition framework developed by \citet{sinha2024optimal} and propose an Online Conditional Gradient-based policy which achieves an improved $\tilde{O}(T^{\nicefrac{3}{4}})$ regret and $\tilde{O}(T^{\nicefrac{3}{4}})$ CCV for both full-information and bandit feedback settings.
+In this paper, we build upon the general regret decomposition framework developed by \citet{sinha2024optimal}.
+While their work establishes the foundational approach of using a surrogate loss to bound cumulative constraint violations, our transition to a projection-free setting introduces fundamental algorithmic and analytical challenges.
+Specifically, we propose a new Lipschitz-adaptive Online Conditional Gradient (OCG) policy.
+Because our step sizes dynamically adapt to the data-dependent Lipschitz constants of the surrogate losses, our regret bound inherently depends on a logarithmic ratio term involving $L_t/L_{t-1}$.
+To handle this price of adaptivity, which breaks the exponential potential function analysis used in prior projection-based work \citet{sinha2024optimal}, we introduce a novel power-law potential function and a specifically tailored initialization strategy.
+Through this new analysis, we achieve bounds of $\tilde{O}(T^{\nicefrac{3}{4}})$ for both regret and CCV in the full-information and bandit feedback settings.